-Among his duties in Congress, John is a senior member of the House Energy and Commerce Committee and Republican Leader of its Environment and Climate Change Subcommittee.
-He also serves on the Health and Communications and Technology Subcommittees; the NG9-1-1, Recycling, Coal, Steel, and Baltic Caucuses; and the NATO Parliamentary Assembly and Smithsonian Institution Board of Regents.
+Among his duties in Congress, John is a senior member of the House Energy and Commerce Committee and Republican Leader of its Environment & Climate Change Subcommittee.
+He also serves on the Health and Communications & Technology Subcommittees; the NG9-1-1, Recycling, Coal, Steel, and Baltic Caucuses; as well as the NATO Parliamentary Assembly and Smithsonian Institution Board of Regents.

 Over the years, John has worked with his colleagues on both sides of the aisle to advance policies that enhance our nation's energy security and public safety.
 Several of his legislative initiatives have been signed into law by Presidents Bill Clinton, George W. Bush, and Barack Obama including the: